Pesadha Kannum Pesume: Production

-The film saw the second collaboration of Kunal, Monal, director Murali Krishna and music director Bharani after the success of their first film Paarvai Ondre Podhume (2001).
-The film turned out to be the final film of Monal as she had killed herself prior to its release.
+The film saw the second collaboration of Kunal, Monal, director Murali Krishna and music composer Bharani after the success of their first film Paarvai Ondre Pothume (2001).
+The film turned out to be the final film of Monal as she had committed suicide prior to its release.

 Soundtrack

 The music was composed by Bharani.

 Critical reception

-The film received negative reviews.
-Sify called it "one of the most insipid films" and "There is nothing new about the story, presentation and even the acting of Kunal and Monal are disappointing".
-Balaji of Thiraipadam wrote "Considering the poor quality of the end product in that case, it should not have been difficult for the director to eliminate his mistakes, polish his skills, extract better performances from his familiar cast and make a better movie.
-But it is surprising and unfortunate that he has taken quite a few steps backward from his debut feature here".
-Screen wrote "Director Muralikrishna starts off with a good story but chooses a tame ending".
+Sify called it "one of the most insipid films" and added, "There is nothing new about the story, presentation and even the acting of Kunal and Monal are disappointing".
+Screen wrote, "Director Muralikrishna starts off with a good story but chooses a tame ending".
 Malini Mannath of Chennai Online wrote "There is nothing fresh here by way of script or narrative style, not the good music which was a chartbuster in the earlier film, and worse, the film continues long after it should have ended.
 There is not much by way of performances either".

-The Hindu wrote "That pulling a fast one once too often and playing pranks at others' expense could turn dangerous at some point is a theme that is as old as life itself.
+Malathi Rangarajan of The Hindu wrote, "That pulling a fast one once too often and playing pranks at others' expense could turn dangerous at some point is a theme that is as old as life itself.
 But at least the treatment could have been different."
+Cinesouth wrote, "The director seems to continue reeling under the hangover of the commercial success of "Paarvai Ondre Podhume".
+But, the kind of weight the story has is not reflected in the screenplay.
+This leads to uneasy squirming of the theatre audience".